TRON-151/GeoAgent/README.md

 ## 🌟 About GeoGenie

-GeoGenie is a revolutionary QGIS plugin that bridges the gap between natural language and complex geospatial analysis.
+GeoGenie is a QGIS plugin that bridges the gap between natural language and complex geospatial analysis.
 Simply ask questions in plain English, and GeoGenie will understand your intent and execute the appropriate QGIS operations using advanced AI models.

 ### 🛠️ Built With